vrischmann/sketch/README.md

 # Sketch

 Sketch is an agentic coding tool.
+It draws the 🦉.

 Sketch runs in your terminal, has a web UI, understands your code, and helps you get work done.
 To keep your environment pristine, sketch starts a docker container and outputs its work onto a branch in your host git repository.

-Sketch helps with most programming environments, but Go is Sketch's specialty.
+Sketch helps with most programming environments, but Sketch has extra goodies for Go.

 To get started: